 *Just be sure you freeze the frosting separately and not already on top of the cinnamon roll.

 When you’re ready to eat them, defrost and re-heat.
 Tadaaa, home-baked goods in no time!

-Looking for some ways to switch up this low carb cinnamon rolls recipe?
+Looking for some ways to switch up thisketo cinnamon rolls recipe?
 See below for additional ideas and inspiration:

-- Add a small amount of fresh low carb fruits into the filling — think raspberries or blueberries (like low carb blueberry muffins!).
+- Add Fruit.
+I’m all about this idea.
+There are few ways to add fruit into this keto cinnamon rolls recipe like adding a small amount of fresh keto fruits into the filling — think raspberries or blueberries (like keto blueberry muffins!).

 - 1/2 Cup Cream Cheese softened

 - 1/4 Cup Unsalted Butter softened

 - 1/2 Cup Powdered Swerve or Lakanto (see sweetener notes below)

 - Pinch Kosher Salt